-Work Instruction:

-Work Instruction for (Piggery nan ne):
+Work Instruction for (Piggery name): Name of task: Instructions: ork Instruction:

 Name of task:

+Work Instruction for (Piggery na ime):

+Instructions: Name of task:

 Instructions:

-Version: Date: Completed By:
+Completed By:

-3.7 APIQ V® CHECKLIST for SMALL HOLDERS
+3.7 APIQ $\sqrt{0}$ CHECKLIST for SMALL HOLDERS

-You must fill out the required information for the APIQ Standards and Performance Indicators that apply to your piggery in each module in this section.
+You must fill out the required information for the APIQ \checkmark° Standards and Performance Indicators that apply to your piggery in each module in this section.

-The table below provides a summary of APIQè Standards.
+The table below provides a summary of APIQ \checkmark° Standards.

-Table 2: APIQè Standard S Module 1 1.1 Management Requirements Management Standards 1.2 Production System Definitions 1.3 APIQè Free Range (FR) Standards 1.4 APIQè Outdoor Bred, Raised Indoors on Straw (OB) Standards Module 2 2.1 Food Safety Risk Analysis and HACCP-based Food Safety Plan Food Safety Standards 2.2 Pig Treatments 2.3 Feed Practices and Medicated Feed Management 2.4 Medication and Chemical Management Module 3 3.1 Planning and Contingency Arrangements in Place Animal Welfare Standards 3.2 Staff Competency Maintained 3.3 Facilities and Environment meet the Model Code of Practice for the Welfare of Animals - Pigs Requirements 3.4 Adequate Feed and Water is Available 3.5 Routine Health and Husbandry Measures are in Place 3.6 On-farm Euthanasia of Pigs Meets the Model Code of Practice for the Welfare of Animals - Pigs Requirements Module 4 Biosecurity Standards 4.1 On-farm Systems are in Place to Minimise the Risk of Introduction and Spread of Disease or Disease-Causing Agents.
-4.2 The Risk of Disease Introduction from New Stock and Semen is Controlled 4.3 Staff are Trained in Emergency Disease Awareness and Follow Biosecurity Procedures 4.4 Pest Control Procedures are in Place 4.5 The Farm has an Emergency Animal Disease Contingency Plan.
-Module 5 Traceability Standards 5.1 Pig Movements and Transport Documentation Module 6 6.1 Environmental Regulatory Compliance Environmental Standards 6.2 Piggery Upkeep 6.3 Management of Environmental Impact for Pigs Outdoors Module 7 7.1 Pre-transport Selection and Preparation of Pigs Transport Standards 7.2 Drivers, Vehicles and Facilities 7.3 Compliance with Pig Transport Code Verification Option A GSF 1.1 Gestation Stall Free (GSF) Gestation Stall Free
+Table 2: APIQ $\sqrt{^{\circ}}$ Standards Module 1 1.1 Management Requirements Management Standards 1.2 Production System Definitions Stanuarus 1.3 APIQ√ [®] Free Range (FR) Standards 1.4 APIQ√ [®] Outdoor Bred, Raised Indoors on Straw (OB) Standards Module 2 2.1 Food Safety Risk Analysis and HACCP-based Food Safety Plan Food Safety Standards 2.2 Pig Treatments 2.3 Feed Practices and Medicated Feed Management 2.4 Medication and Chemical Management Module 3 3.1 Planning and Contingency Arrangements in Place Animal Welfare Standards 3.2 Staff Competency Maintained Stanuarus 3.3 Facilities and Environment meet the Model Code of Practice for the Welfare of Animals - Pigs Requirements 3.4 Adequate Feed and Water is Available 3.5 Routine Health and Husbandry Measures are in Place 3.6 On-farm Euthanasia of Pigs Meets the Model Code of Practice for the Welfare of Animals - Pigs Requirements Module 4 Biosecurity Standards 4.1 4.2 On-farm Systems are in Place to Minimise the Risk of Introduction and Spread of Disease or Disease-Causing Agents.
+4.3 The Risk of Disease Introduction from New Stock and Semen is Controlled 4.4 Staff are Trained in Emergency Disease Awareness and Follow Biosecurity Procedures Pest Control Procedures are in Place The Farm has an Emergency Animal Disease Contingency Plan.
+Module 5 Traceability Standards 5.1 Pig Movements and Transport Documentation Module 6 6.1 Environmental Regulatory Compliance Environmental Standards 6.2 Piggery Upkeep Stallualus 6.3 Management of Environmental Impact for Pigs Outdoors Module 7 7.1 Pre-transport Selection and Preparation of Pigs Transport Standards 7.2 Drivers, Vehicles and Facilities 7.3 Compliance with Pig Transport Code Verification Option A GSF 1.1 Gestation Stall Free (GSF) Gestation Stall Free